douglassimoes/upcomingmovies/README.md

 # Upcomingmovies
-It is an Android App that shows the list of upcomming movies.
+It is an Android App that shows the list of upcoming movies and gives the user more information about them.

 # To run this app
 If you have AndroidStudio installed in your machine you just need to import the UpComingMovies folder